You’ll want to consider the following criteria when choosing a moisture analyzer:

 In this post you’ll get a briefing on the following:

 - why low moisture content is important in plastic resins

 - a technical standard that applies to determining moisture in plastics

 - a standards-compliant moisture analyzer

 Why Low Moisture Content is Important

 Owners of injection molding companies and operators of injection molding machines are aware that incorrect moisture content in plastic resins can result in an inferior finished product.

-Product shipped from resin suppliers may have the specified moisture content but ambient conditions at the injection molding … Read the rest
+Product shipped from resin suppliers may have the specified moisture content but ambient conditions … Read the rest

 Stability Testing for Temperature and Humidity